irrealis/r-datascience-samples-and-guidelines/04-exploratory-data-analysis/02-exploratory-graphs/README.md

 ### 02 Exploratory Graphs
 #### Questions, Answers, Exercises:

-What are some advantages of exploratory plots?
+What are some uses/advantages of exploratory plots?
-- They're quick and dirty.
+- Quick and dirty.
-- They quickly summarize data, highlighting broad features.
+- Summarize data, highlighting broad features.
-- They explore basic questions/hypotheses (perhaps rule them out).
+- Explore/reject/suggest basic questions/hypotheses.
-- They suggest subsequent modeling strategies.
+- Suggest subsequent modeling strategies.

 What are five simple one-dimensional summaries of data useful in exploratory analysis?
 - Five-number summary